National Debt Relief Review: How Does It Work?

 If the qualifications listed above are met and a borrower hires National Debt Relief, then the next step is opening a separate savings account.

 The process of debt settlement will require the borrower to forego payment to the lenders and creditors and instead deposit a monthly payment into this new savings account.
-This monthly amount will be determined by National Debt Relief and will generally be lower than the total monthly payments of the borrower’s unsecured debts.
+This monthly amount will be determined by a National Debt Relief review, and will generally be lower than the total monthly payments of the borrower’s unsecured debts.

 Now this is where the process of debt settlement can be a little risky.
 Because the lenders and creditors are no longer receiving payments, the borrower will become delinquent on the accounts, which can result in late fees being charged, additional interest penalties, and a significant drop in credit score if reported.